emanuelepaiano/jespresso-lite/README.md

 It does not require any external web server and it can runs as a standalone application.

+#### WARNING: Some countries' laws, require a logging data for guests activities from wifi hotspots.
+This tool does not collect any data or logs, so use it at your risk.
+If required in your country, install a logging system by yourself.
+I'm not responsible for law violations!

 HOMEPAGE: https://emanuelepaiano.github.io/jespresso/
 INSTALLATION DOCS: https://emanuelepaiano.github.io/jespresso/docs.html